Pictured above are Bellingham Mayor Kim Lund and 2024 Whatcom READS author Sasha taqʷšəblu LaPointe.

 Women in Music Playlist on Freegal

-Use your library card to access Freegal and stream music for free anytime.
-BPL’s Women in Music playlist is full of great songs by incredible female artists throughout the years.
-Click the link above to give it a listen.
+BPL’s Women in Music Playlist is full of great songs by incredible female artists throughout the years.
+Click the link below to give it a listen.

 Book Club Kits with a Focus on Women’s History

 Do you participate in a local book group?
-The Bellingham Public Library has 190 book club kits for your group to choose from, including memoirs and biographies featuring girls and women throughout history as well as fictional stories.
+The Bellingham Public Library has about 200 book club kits for your group to choose from, including memoirs and biographies featuring girls and women throughout history as well as fictional stories.
 A book club kit contains 10 copies of the same title, and a reading guide that contains information about the book, the author, and questions for your group to discuss.
-Visit KitKeeper to browse the list of kit titles and make a reservation using your Bellingham Public Library or Whatcom County Library card!
+Click HERE to browse the list of kit titles and make a reservation using your library card.

 League of Women Voters of Bellingham/Whatcom County